winterland1989/Action.js/README.md

 new Action(function(cb){
     readFile('fileA', function(err, data){
         if (err){
-            // see how to pass an Error to downstream, not reject, not throw, just return cb(err);
+            // see how to pass an Error to downstream
+            // not reject, not throw, just pass it on, let it go cb(err);
         }else{